Udo/udolib/websockets-broker/wsbroker/README.md

 ← sent to 1/1 clients {"type":"hello","content":"there"}
 ```

-So we took a message from a client and re-broadcast it to all clients.
+In this example, we took a message from a client and re-broadcast it to all clients.

+### Sending events to a backend server

 Now instead of having `onClientMessage` take client messages, let's hook up a backend
 server: